The Lamperti representation of real-valued self-similar Markov processes: Examples

 Note from (\ref{eq2121}) that the killing rate of the L\'evy process $\xi$ is $c^-\alpha^{-1}$.

-A further example in the literature appears in \cite{Caballero-Pardo-Perez11}.
+A further example in the literature appears in Caballero, Pardo and P\'erez \cite {Caballero-Pardo-Perez11}.
 They studied the radial part of the symmetric $\alpha$-stable process taking values in $\mathbb{R}^d$.
-In the case $d=1$, $0<\alpha<1$, they proved that the L\'evy process in the Lamperti representation for the radial part of the symmetric $\alpha$-stable process is the sum of two independent L\'evy processes $\xi_1$, $\xi_2$ with triples $(0,0,\pi_1)$ and $(0,0,\pi_2)$ where
+In the case $d=1$, $0<\alpha<1$, they proved that the L\'evy process in the Lamperti representation for the radial part of the symmetric $\alpha $-stable process is the sum of two independent L\'evy processes $\xi_1$, $\xi_2$ with triples $(0,0,\pi_1)$ and $(0,0,\pi_2)$ where

 and